pyrielt/TetrisPlatformer/README.md

   - Player: Small, vulnerable character who can move and jump.
     - If a block is placed where the Player is, the Player gets eliminated, which puts an end to the game.
     - Any square occupied by the Player counts as filled for line clearing.
     - Will you cooperate or fight each other?
-It's up to you to figure that out
+It's up to you to figure it out!

-## Controls and UI
+## 🎮 Controls
-Controls (listed in-game):
 - General:
   - Esc, P: Pause the game.
   - While the game is paused: